Surf's Up (film): Plot

-Z and Cody find out that Joe won by default since Tank and Cody were disqualified.
+Big Z and Cody find out that Joe won by default since Tank and Cody were disqualified.
 However, Cody accepts the loss, having decided he would rather just have fun instead.
-Z reveals himself to the spectators and invites all of them to surf at his beach, where he joins Cody in tube-riding.
-Cody finishes his interview with a reflection of the past events and then joins the rest of his friends in the water to celebrate and enjoy life.
+Big Z reveals himself to the spectators and invites all of them to surf at his beach, where he joins Cody in tube-riding.
+Cody finishes his interview with a reflection of the past events and then joins the rest of his friends in the water.